First things first — what is a voice of the customer (VoC) program and why should you have one?

 As studies have increasingly found that a positive employee experience leads to a stronger customer experience, gathering employee feedback through an employee NPS (ENPS) survey has become just as necessary as getting feedback from customers.

-You can easily customize a Delighted NPS survey to ask the ENPS question, “How likely are you to recommend working here to a friend or family member?” to surface employee insights and start improving employee engagement.
+You can easily customize a Delighted NPS survey to ask the ENPS question, “How likely are you to recommend working here to a friend or family member?” to surface employee insights and start improving employee engagement through our NPS software.

 6. Catalog your customer interaction channels